-The Agency has set a maximum budget for the Initiative to ensure sufficient funding with the expected increase in Residential Solar (Small) project applications in the 2025-2026 program year.
+The Agency has set a maximum budget for the Initiative to ensure sufficient funding with the expected increase in Residential Solar (Small) project applications in the 20254-20265 program year.
 This budget is meant as an upper limit on the number of projects that can receive Initiative funding for eligible home repairs and/or upgrades.
 This does not restrict funding for projects outside the Initiative under the Residential Solar (Small) sub-program or preclude the Agency from using this funding for projects outside the Initiative.
-The initiative will receive one-quarter of the Residential Solar (Small) sub-program budget with a maximum cost of \$22,000 for eligible repairs and/or upgrades.
-The Program Administrator recommends a goal of 150-200 projects with the Home Repairs and Upgrades initiative in the 2025-2026 program year.
+This Initiative's budget of \$7,536,652, or one quarter of the Residential Solar (Small) sub-program year allocation, The initiative will receive onequarter of the Residential Solar (Small) sub-program budget-could be expected to serve 175-260 projects-with a maximum cost of \$221,000 for eligible repairs and/or upgrades.
+The Program Administrator recommends a goal of 150-20050-75 projects with the Home Repairs and Upgrades InitiativeHome Repairs and Upgrades initiative in the 20254-20265 program year.